JimmyWhitaker/pach-zero-shot/README.md

 optional arguments:
-  -h, --help       show this help message and exit --sequences DIR  input video or directory of videos --labels DIR     input video or directory of videos --output DIR     output directory for extracted frames
+  -h, --help       show this help message and exit --sequences DIR  input sequences to be classified --labels DIR     labels to be applied to sequences --output DIR     output directory for predictions
 ```